Frequently Asked Questions about Network Management

 Where can I find additional information regarding the performance of Virgin Mobile on the Sprint network?

 Information concerning Sprint's coverage and network performance can be found using our coverage tool which can be found at: www.virginmobileusa.com/check-cell-phone-coverage.
-Below is some additional information regarding coverage, speed and latency on the Sprint networks.
+Information on the speed of Sprint's network can be found at: sprint.com/en/coverage/support/important_coverage_info_popup.shtml.

 Where can I find additional pricing and other terms and conditions for Virgin Mobile broadband internet access?

-Virgin Mobile Terms of Service and Important Service/Product Specific Terms, including guidelines on such topics as service plans, activation procedures, data usage and dispute resolution, can be viewed here: www.virginmobileusa.com/legal/general-terms-and-conditions.
+Virgin Mobile Terms of Service and Important Service/Product Specific Terms, including guidelines on such topics as service plans, activation procedures, data usage and dispute resolution, can be viewed at: www.virginmobileusa.com/legal.

 Detailed information on all of Virgin Mobile broadband internet access service plans for phones, broadband cards, laptops, tablets, mobile hotspots, and more can be found on Virgin Mobile's online shopping pages at: www.virginmobileusa.com/shop.html.